• Skip to main content

 Note that the nutrition facts below are for each half of a potato.
 I recommend eating at least two halves if you're enjoying them as a main course.

-What to Serve with Air Fryer Twice-Baked Potatoes
+What to Serve with Air Fryer Twice-Baked Potato

 Make these nutritious twice-baked potatoes made in the air fryer even tastier by topping them with your favorite additions like bacon, fresh parsley, chives, sour cream, or plain yogurt.